 Capital One also will build a 30,000 square-foot community center that

 will contain an approximately 9,000 square foot gym.

 Bicycle Facilities: As part of the development, Capital One will

 build dedicated bike lanes along Old Springhouse Road and Old Meadow

 Road.
 Bike racks, lockers and storage facilities also will be available

 - Stormwater: The development will capture the first inch of rain, a stated goal of Tysons land use plan.
 This will be done using tree box filters, pervious hardscapes, green roofs or other low-impact development techniques.

-Capital One’s project represents significant progress in transforming Tysons Corner into a green, walkable urban center that will be the county’s “downtown.”
+Capital One’s project represents significant progress in transforming Tysons into a green, walkable urban center that will be the county’s “downtown.”
 By 2050, Tysons will be home to up to 100,000 residents and 200,000 jobs.